krakend/krakend-documentation/backends/circuit-breaker.md

 - `CLOSED`: In the initial state, the system is healthy and sending connections to the backend.
 - `OPEN`: When a consecutive number of supported errors from the backend (`max_errors`) is exceeded, the system changes to `OPEN`, and no further connections are sent to the backend.
 The system will stay in `OPEN` state for N seconds ( the `timeout`).
 - `HALF-OPEN`: After the timeout, it changes to this state and allows one connection to pass.
 If the connection succeeds, the state changes to `CLOSED`, and the backend is considered to be healthy again.
 But if it fails, it switches back to `OPEN` for another timeout.

+### Definition of failure

+A failure that counts for the circuit breaker could be anything that prevents having a successful connection with the service.
+There is a small difference in behavior when you use the circuit breaker with `no-op` encoding vs. the rest of the encodings.

+Regardless of the encoding, the Circuit Breaker will react to:

+- Network or connectivity problems
+- Security policies
+- Timeouts
+- Components in the list returning errors or having issues:
+    - Proxy rate limit (`qos/ratelimit/proxy`)
+    - Lua backend scripts (`modifier/lua-backend`)
+    - CEL in the backend (`validation/cel`)
+    - Lambda (`backend/lambda`)
+    - AMQP or PubSub issues

+In addition, when you work with `json`, or **any other encoding different than `no-op`**, the gateway also checks the HTTP responses back from the backend and marks as failures:

+- Status codes different than `200` or `201` (including client credentials)
+- Decoding issues
+- Martian issues